-Melbourne Polytechnic's Green Skills Centre contributes directly to sustainability through its very design and the education it provides future generations on sustainable technology.
+Melbourne Polytechnic's Green Skills Centre at Epping Campus contributes directly to sustainability through its very design and the education it provides future generations on sustainable technology.

 The Melbourne Polytechnic Green Skills Centre has a 5 Star Rating under the Green Building Council of Australia’s industry recognised “GreenStar” assessment, demonstrating the ingenuity of its design.

 The total solar energy absorbed by Earth's atmosphere, oceans and land masses is approximately 3,850,000 exajoules (EJ) per year.

 Rain water harvesting is the deliberate collection of rainwater for the purpose of reuse.

 The whole purpose of this facility is to educate the next generation in sustainable or green technology.

 A Building Management System (BMS) is a computer-based control system installed in buildings that controls and monitors the building’s mechanical and electrical equipment

 A geothermal heat pump or ground source heat pump (GSHP) is a central heating and/or cooling system that pumps heat to or from the ground.

 Sustainability means the ability to endure.
 In ecological terms, the word describes how biological systems remain diverse and productive over time.